Algebraic hyperbolicity of adjoint linear systems on spherical varieties: Hyperbolicity of adjoint bundles on spherical varieties

 \subsection{Proof of Main Theorem \ref{main thm: hyperbolic if orbit closures are smooth}}

-From now on, let $G$ be a connected reductive group.
+From now on, we use the following notation, which is also consistent with Notation~\ref{notation:almost-hom} and Construction~\ref{construction:hyp}: \begin{notation} Let $G$ be a connected reductive group.
 We denote by $X$ a smooth projective spherical $G$-variety of dimension $n \ge 2$.
-Let $X^{0}$ be the open dense $G$-orbit in $X$, and put $\partial X := X \setminus X^{0}$.
+Let $X^{\circ}$ be the open dense $G$-orbit in $X$, and put $\partial X := X \setminus X^{\circ}$.
 Let $N$ be a nef line bundle on $X$, and $A$ an ample line bundle on $X$.
-Put $L := N \otimes A^{\otimes m}$ for $m \geq 2n$.
-By replacing $G$ by a finite cover, we may assume that $G$ is the product of a torus and a simply connected semi-simple Lie group so that $N$, $A$ and $L$ are $G$-equivariant.
-Since $L$ is ample (and hence globally generated by Theorem \ref{thm:facts-on-spherical}(3)), a very general hypersurface $S \in |L|$ is smooth and irreducible.
+Put $L := N \otimes A^{\otimes m}$ for $m \geq 2n$, and let $S \in |L|$ be a very general hypersurface.
+By replacing $G$ by a finite cover, we may assume that $G$ is the product of a torus and a simply connected semi-simple Lie group so that $N$, $A$, and $L$ are $G$-equivariant.
+Since $L$ is ample (and hence globally generated by Theorem \ref{thm:facts-on-spherical}(3)), a very general hypersurface $S \in |L|$ is smooth and irreducible. \end{notation}